chaitan28/k8s_directory/6DAY-Health-Probes/read.md

 ### Liveness Probe

 A Liveness Probe ensures that your container is running properly.
-If the probe fails, Kubernetes will restart the container.
+If the probe fails, Kubernetes will restart the container.From below example, if /healthz is deleted or unavailable in the container, the pod will show running state with unhealthy status. this will restart the container.

 **Example:**